LaserWing/LaserWing-MiniFFB/README.md

 I've included a reference 3d model of a assembled unit.

 # Future Releases
-Eventually I would like to release this entire project with a open hardware license, but there are various hurdles as I get the kits assembled.
+Eventually I would like to release this entire project once I decide on a non-commercial license suitable for my kit parts.

-For now there will only be a BOM of hardware and these printable parts.

 Please let me know if you have need for a CAD model, I may be able to help.